 Newsham Park Hospital, Liverpool

 Newsham Park Hospital in Tuebrook, Liverpool, is a Grade II listed building.
-This one-time hospital and Seamen’s Orphanage now lies abandoned, with a growing reputation as one of the most haunted locations in the country.
+This one-time hospital and Seamen’s Orphanage now lies abandoned, with a growing reputation as one of the most haunted former asylums in the country.

 Ghosts of Newsham Park Hospital

 Broken beds lie in decaying rooms, rusted wheelchairs and trolleys are parked in the exact position they were last used decades ago, and the names of some long-dead staff are displayed on the empty lockers like epitaphs.

 The fridge doors lay open in the morgue, revealing the uninviting body drawers inside.
 This truly is a terrifying location, a ghost hunters dream!
 Newsham Park is so haunted that there’s an 18-month waiting listing for companies looking to book their ghost tours!